Eurobodalla Beachwatch Program

 'Fair' rating: bacterial levels indicate an increased risk of illness to bathers, particularly those with lower immune function such as the elderly and young children.

 'Poor' rating: bacterial levels indicate a substantially increased risk of illness to bathers.

 'Bad' rating: bacterial levels indicate a substantially increased risk of illness to bathers.

 The majority of the tested sites consistently complied with these guidelines during summer.

-- Following wet weather, swimmers should avoid swimming up to three days after rain.
+- Following wet weather, swimmers should avoid swimming up to three days after rain, and when the water looks murky and unclean.
 Stormwater washes pollutants from the catchment into waterways, which can impact water quality.